1JamesRoberts/NeuralNetworkFromScratch/README.md

 # NeuralNetwork

-this neural network is built from using only numpy
+this neural network is built from scratch using only numpy